himali-goat/aws-cloud-practitioner-journey/notes/01-cloud-concepts.md

 With Cloud: Company → Rent infrastructure from AWS → Pay only for usage

+The 6 Key Benefits of Cloud (These appear frequently in the exam)

+1. Trade Capital Expense for Variable Expense

+   Traditional IT: Buy $100,000 servers upfront
+   With Cloud: Pay $0.10 per hour when you use it
+   This is OPEX instead of CAPEX.

+2. Benefit from Massive Economies of Scale

+  Large cloud providers like Amazon Web Services buy hardware in huge volumes.
+This results in customer paying less.
+  Example:
+  AWS buys 1,000,000 servers
+  ↓
+  Lower cost per server
+  ↓
+  Lower price for customers

+4. Stop Guessing Capacity

+  Traditional problem:
+  Too much hardware → wasted money
+  Too little hardware → system crashes
+  Cloud solves this with elastic scaling.
+  Example:
+  Traffic spike
+  ↓
+  Automatically add servers
+  ↓
+  Traffic drops
+  ↓
+  Remove servers

+4. Increase Speed and Agility

+  Traditional IT:
+  Provision server = weeks
+  Cloud:
+  Provision server = minutes
+  This allows faster innovation.

+5. Stop Spending Money Running Data Centers
+  Cloud provider handles:
+    hardware
+    power
+    cooling
+    networking
+    security
+  Your company focuses on applications.

+6. Go Global in Minutes
+  Example:
+  Deploy application in:
+  USA
+  Europe
+  Asia
+  No need to build data centers.

 ## Questions

 - What is the difference between Region and Availability Zone?